Batavia, Illinois: Education

 Batavia is served by Batavia Public School District No. 101.
 The district currently consists of six K–5 elementary schools, one 6–8 middle school, and Batavia High School.
 Small pockets of the city are served by Geneva Community Unit School District 304 and West Aurora Public School District 129.

 Infrastructure

 Transportation

 Some bus transportation is serviced by Pace.
 The Geneva and Aurora Metra train stations are nearby.
 Paths for biking and walking exist along the Fox River.
+The Chicago & North Western Aurora Branch and the Burlington Route West Chicago line directly served Batavia until 1943.

 Batavia is considered car-dependent and somewhat bikeable.